 Parent–Child Play Therapy focuses on nurturing and strengthening the bond between parent/caregiver and their child through playful, attuned interactions.
 These sessions support connection, communication, and co-regulation and offer hands-on opportunities to practice strategies discussed during parent consultations.

 Therapy often consists of a combination of individual child sessions and joint parent–child sessions, creating a holistic approach that supports the child and their caregiver/s.
-The balance between these session types is thoughtfully tailored to your child’s developmental stage, needs, and therapy goals.
+The balance between these session types is thoughtfully considered based on your child’s developmental stage, needs, and therapy goals.
 This integrated approach helps children express and process their experiences through play, while parents gain deeper understanding, confidence, and connection in their relationship with their child.

 Play therapy is a medium to long-term approach, and a thorough intake process helps lay the foundation for effective work.
 Intake is an integral part of learning about your child and family, familiarising your child with the therapy process, and building a trusting therapeutic relationship.
 While these are 'intake sessions,' it’s important to note that therapy begins from the outset and each interaction with your child and family is an important piece of the therapy process.